precimed/yunhoop/tools/tables/README.md

 **Function**
 This script generates data for supplementary snp table (FUMA+SUMSTAT) based on selected snp subset (fdr,r2) from cFDR/FUMA analysis.
+NOTE: there might be difference between the loci numbers from FDR analysis and the ones from FUMA analysis (GenomicLocus).
+This is because the former is based on clumping of FDR, while the latter is based on clumping of p-value, good to distiguish between them.

 **Usage** ``sh fdr_fuma_snp_table.sh cfdr_clump_snp_file fdr r2 fuma_snp_file sumstat1 sumstat2 outfolder``